Roman Republic

 1. “... doubtless originate from one of the ... ancient iterations [of the Ningirsu temple].
 Unfortunately, none [of them] were found in situ, but they testify to the antiquity of the fusion of the god [Ningirsu] and [this] mythical hybrid bird.”

-Other Archaic Images from Girsu
+Other Archaic Images of the Lion-Headed Eagle from Girsu

-Left: Ovoid alabaster Mace-head from Tell K, with reliefs of two lion-headed eagles, each grasping a pair of animals
+Left: Ovoid alabaster mace-head from Tell K, with reliefs of two lion-headed eagles, each grasping a pair of animals

 Now in the Musée du Louvre (AO 237); image from museum website